Terms and Conditions Agreement

 Terms & Conditions of Hosting Services

-Websites and Beyond (“WNB”) is a reseller of OpenHost (“OH”).
+Websites and Beyond (“WNB”) is a reseller of OpenHost (“OH”) and other OffShore Server Providing Companies.

 The terms and conditions below are for the clients whose websites and apps are hosted by WNB.
 Requested to use WNB hosting services only if you agree and abide by the following terms and conditions.